DarekDGB/DigiByte-Adamantine-Wallet-OS/SECURITY.md

 ## Security Architecture (Important)

 Adamantine Wallet OS follows a **defense-in-depth Wallet OS model** built around a **5-layer shield and Adaptive Core**.
-The project explicitly avoids browser-based signing, browser seed handling, and extension-level trust.
+The project explicitly avoids:

+- browser-based signing
+- browser seed handling
+- extension-level trust
+- analytics or telemetry sharing a trust boundary with keys or signing

+Security is enforced by **architectural invariants**, not assumptions.

-For a clear, testable definition of what attack classes are **structurally blocked** (including Trust Wallet–style extension attacks), see:
+For a clear, testable definition of attack classes that are **structurally blocked** (including Trust Wallet–style extension and analytics-trojan attacks), see:

 - **[Trust Wallet Attack Immunity Checklist](docs/security/trust-wallet-attack-immunity-checklist.md)**

-This checklist defines **non-negotiable security invariants** and serves as an architectural contract for contributors and reviewers.
+This checklist defines **non-negotiable security invariants** and serves as an architectural contract for contributors, reviewers, and auditors.

 ---